Tallwave/guidelines/docs/Platforms.md

  * Gulp
  * npm
  * Bower
- * Jekyll (Generates plain HTML and CSS and useful if no database is required; also used to quickly prototyping in conjunction with Bootstrap or Foundation.)
+ * Jekyll (Generates plain HTML and CSS and is useful if no database is required; also used to quickly prototype in conjunction with Bootstrap or Foundation.)

 ## Mobile